 The federation process defined in [SP800-63C] requires the establishment of a trust agreement between the RP and the IdP for the purpose of federated login, wherein the RP agrees to accept assertions from the IdP, and the IdP agrees to provide assertions and attributes to the RP.

-An RP in a PIV federation SHALL accept assertions only from PIV IdPs identified by its trust agreements.
-An RP SHALL accept assertions only within the bounds of its established trust agreements.
+An RP in a PIV federation SHALL only accept assertions from PIV IdPs identified by its trust agreements.
 An RP SHALL reject assertions that do not comply with these trust agreements.

-When establishing a trust agreement, the RP SHALL disclose to the PIV IdP or federation authority:
+When establishing a trust agreement, the RP SHALL disclose:

-When establishing a trust agreement, the IdP SHALL disclose to the RP or federation authority:
+When establishing a trust agreement, the IdP SHALL disclose:

 Trust agreements between an RP and an IdP do not preclude different agreements being established with other parties.
 For example, an RP can have an agreement to accept IdP A as the PIV IdP for Agency X but have a separate agreement to accept IdP B as the PIV IdP for Agency Y. Both of these IdPs can likewise have trust agreements with many other RPs with potentially different parameters.

-The trust agreement SHALL be established in either a bilateral fashion (See Sec.
-3.1) directly between the parties or a multilateral fashion (See Sec.
-3.2) through a federation authority, as described in the sections below.
+The trust agreement SHALL be established in either a bilateral fashion (see Sec.
+3.1) directly between the parties or a multilateral fashion (see Sec.
+3.2) through a federation authority, as described in the following sections.

-An RP MAY establish the PIV IdP directly with the IdP in a bilateral fashion, as discussed in [SP800-63C].
+An RP MAY enter a trust agreement directly with the PIV IdP in a bilateral fashion, as discussed in [SP800-63C].

-When the PIV IdP is the home IdP for an agency, the PIV IdP operator SHALL make available its home IdP record to the connected RP, as described in Sec.
+When the PIV IdP is the home agency IdP for an agency, the home agency IdMS SHALL make its home agency IdP record available to the connected RP, as described in Sec.
 3.5.
-The RP operator SHALL make the home IdP record available to authenticated subscribers from that IdP, upon request.
+The RP operator SHALL make the information in the home agency IdP record available to authenticated subscribers from that IdP upon request.

 The IdP SHOULD make its discovery and registration available in a machine-readable format to facilitate configuration of the RP, as discussed in [SP800-63C].

-An RP MAY establish the PIV IdP through the use of a trusted third party known as a federation authority, as discussed in [SP800-63C].
-This creates a multilateral agreement between different PIV IdPs and RPs under the PIV federation authority.
+Establishment of the trust agreement MAY be facilitated through the use of a trusted third party known as a federation authority, as discussed in [SP800-63C].
+This creates a multilateral trust agreement between different PIV IdPs and RPs under the PIV federation authority.
 In such systems, the federation authority decides which PIV IdPs and RPs are allowed to participate based on the trust agreement provided by the authority.
 The federation authority SHALL declare which IdP is the PIV IdP for any given population of PIV identity accounts within the trust agreement.
-The federation authority SHALL establish and declare whether each PIV IdP is the home IdP for any given PIV identity account within the trust agreement.
+For all agencies covered by the federation authority’s trust agreements, the federation authority SHALL indicate the agency’s declared home agency IdP, if one exists.

-The federation authority SHALL disclose to all connected RPs whether a particular IdP is the home IdP for an agency in question.
-Federation authorities SHALL make all home IdP records (defined in Sec.
-3.5) available to participants within the federation using a machine-readable format appropriate for the federation protocol standards in use.
+The federation authority SHALL disclose to all connected RPs whether a particular IdP is the home agency IdP for a subscriber population.
+Federation authorities SHALL make all home agency IdP records (defined in Sec.
+3.5) available to participants within the federation using a machine-readable format that is appropriate for the federation protocol standards in use.
+The federation authority MAY provide the home agency IdP records directly or through a pointer to a resource hosted by the home agency.
+As part of the trust agreement, the home agency SHALL document that its home agency IdP record is available through the federation authority in question.

 The federation authority SHALL make lists of all member IdPs and RPs available to other members within the scope of the federation agreement.
 IdPs within a federation authority SHOULD enable dynamic registration of new RPs, as discussed in [SP800-63C], subject to the rules of the federation authority, the desired federation assurance level, and the capabilities of the federation protocol in use.

-An identity proxy (also known as an identity broker) takes in federated authentications from one domain and asserts them outbound to another domain.
-Identity proxies are discussed in [SP800-63C], and all requirements for proxies enumerated therein apply to identity proxies in a PIV federation.
+An identity proxy (also known as an identity broker) takes federated authentications from one domain and asserts them outbound to another domain, as discussed in [SP800-63C].
+All requirements for proxies enumerated therein apply to identity proxies in a PIV federation.

-In many cases, it is natural for a proxy to act as a federation authority for all connected parties due to the proxy’s nature as a common connection point between IdPs and RPs.
-However, bilateral agreements are still possible and allowable through a proxy, with each IdP and RP making a pairwise agreement to the proxy itself.
+Federation proxies can be used in both bilateral and multilateral trust agreements.
+While a federation authority facilitates the establishment of a trust agreement, it is not involved in the federation transaction.
+In contrast, an identity proxy facilitates the transaction itself by acting as a broker between the upstream IdP and downstream RP.
+In some cases, the same entity may operate both an identity proxy and a federation authority for all connected parties due to the proxy’s nature as a common connection point between IdPs and RPs.
+Bilateral agreements are also possible through a proxy, with each IdP and RP making a pairwise trust agreement to the proxy itself.

 For each federated transaction with an RP, the proxy SHALL determine the appropriate upstream PIV IdP that is appropriate for each PIV identity account it proxies to a downstream RP.

-In addition to its other requirements as part of a trust agreement, an identity proxy in a PIV federation context acting as an IdP SHALL disclose to the RP or federation authority:
+In addition to its other requirements as part of a trust agreement, an identity proxy in a PIV federation context SHALL disclose to other parties in the trust agreement that it is acting as a proxy.
+In its role as an IdP in a trust agreement, the proxy SHALL disclose to the RP the proxy’s list of upstream PIV IdPs that the proxy uses as accounts for that RP within the trust agreement.

 Assertions created by a proxy SHALL include the identifier of the upstream IdP.
-Note that this is separate from the required issuer field, which identifies the proxy itself.
+This is separate from the required issuer field, which identifies the proxy itself.
 Since the proxy is the issuer of federated assertions to its downstream RPs, these downstream RPs SHALL view the proxy as the PIV IdP for accounts asserted through the proxy.

 In addition to sharing account information for the purposes of federated login, additional signals can be shared between the IdP and RP for the specific uses described in [SP800-63C].